The Encyclopedia of Oklahoma History and Culture

 During the rodeo's twenty years in Oklahoma City, both human and animal athletes turned in some memorable performances.
 In December 1967 Freckles Brown, who established an Oklahoma ranch after World War II, became the first man in history to stay eight seconds on the bull Tornado.
 That famous bull, which had thrown the previous 220 contestants, was owned by Jim Shoulders, another world-champion cowboy from Oklahoma.

 Other national rodeo championship competitions have also been held in the state.
-The PRCA National Finals Steer Roping moved from Laramie, Wyoming, to the Lazy E Arena, in Guthrie, Oklahoma, for the 1984 event and has continued there.
+The PRCA National Finals Steer Roping moved from Laramie, Wyoming, to the Lazy E Arena, in Guthrie, Oklahoma, for the 1984 event and continued there until 2001; the event returned to the Lazy E from 2009 through 2013.
 The Women's National Finals Rodeo was also held at the Lazy E from 1985 through 1993.
 Oklahoma is also home to the International Finals Rodeo (IFR), held annually since 1969 by the International Professional Rodeo Association (IPRA), which is based in Oklahoma City.

 "City Has Its Fair Share of National Finals Memories," Daily Oklahoman (Oklahoma City), 6 December 1998.